vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/04/018_apAmArgaH.md

 +++
-title = "18.
+title_whitney = "18.
 Against witchcraft: with a plant."

 +++
 [śukra.—(etc.: see under hymn 17).
 6. bṛhatīgarbhā.]